Samsung/tizen-docs/docs/application/dotnet/guides/nui/text.md

 To create a text label:

 1. Create an instance of the `TextLabel` class and define the label text as a parameter.
-To make text visible set `TextColor` property to `Color.White`:
+To make text visible, set the `TextColor` property to `Color.White`:

     ```csharp
     TextLabel label = new TextLabel("Hello World");
     label.TextColor = Color.White;
     Window.Instance.Add(label);
     ```

     You can also create the `TextLabel` class instance separately and define the label text by setting its `Text` property: